canax/router/README.md

 Anax Router module.

-A standalone router supporting request methods and extracting and validating arguments from path.
+A standalone router supporting request methods and dynamic routes matching, extracting and validating arguments from path.

 The router will try matching routes by the order they were added and execute all matching routes, one after the other.

 Use `exit()` to prevent further routes from being matched.